What Should I Do With...?

 Pots and Pans

-Shingles can be recycled at the Alpha Ridge Residents' Convenience Center.
-Paper and nails may be mixed with roofing shingles.
-Please make sure trash and wood are NOT included.
-Effective July 1, 2006 - A tipping fee of $50/ton will be charged for all deliveries of shingles to the recycling center.
-Shingles mixed with other waste will be charged at the Solid Waste rate.
+Shingles can be recycled at the Alpha Ridge Residents' Convenience Center (tipping fee will apply).
 Did you know?
 One normal-sized roof recycled into road mix makes about 200 feet of a two-lane highway (Earth911).

 Styrofoam™ Packing Peanuts

 Styrofoam™ peanuts can't be recycled at Alpha Ridge Landfill.
-However, local shipping retailers may accept the peanuts for reuse.
-Contact your local retailer such as Mail Boxes Etc, Fedex and UPS.
-Visit loosefillpackaging.com for a searchable list of drop-off locations or call the Peanut Hotline at 1-800-828-2214.
+However, local shipping retailers (Mail Boxes Etc, Fedex, UPS) may accept the peanuts for reuse.
+Visit loosefillpackaging.com for drop-off locations or call the Peanut Hotline at 1-800-828-2214.

 Back to the Top

-Consider donating old tennis balls to your local nursing/retirement community.
-The balls make great caps for the feet of walkers.
-Or, start a collection drive at your school or community and Rebounces will repressurize and resell the tennis balls.
-Visit Rebounces.com for a prepaid shipping label.
+Donate old tennis balls to your local nursing/retirement community to be used on the feet of walkers.
+Start a collection drive and Rebounces will repressurize and resell the tennis balls.

 Recycle automobile and truck tires at the Alpha Ridge Residents' Convenience Center.
 (Commercial haulers see Landfill Fee Schedule).
 ARL does not accept tires on rims, tires over 4' in diameter or over 15" in width.
 NOTE: Rims can be recycled in the scrap metal container.
 Limit of 4 tires per year.

-Have old towels that are frayed or stained?
-Donate them to your local animal shelter or check out these other great towel ideas.
+Donate frayed/stained towels and linens to your local animal shelter (PetFinder.com) or check out these other towel ideas.

 Set up a toy swap with friends and neighbors.
 Donate old toys to Salvation Army, Goodwill or similar donation site.
-Or, check out toysfortrade.com, toyswap.com, craigslist or eBay to find new uses for those toys.
+Check out toysfortrade.com, toyswap.com, craigslist or eBay to find new uses for those toys.

-To encourage recycling, DuPont started a mail-in collection program for Tyvek envelopes.
-The envelopes can be recycled into plastic lumber benches and playground equipment.
-Visit the Tyvek website for more information.
+DuPont has a mail-in program to recycle Tyvek envelopes into plastic benches and playground equipment.

-For those unique (or antique) items, check out online sale sites such as eBay.com, or search for a local consignment shop.
+For unique (or antique) items, check online sale sites such as eBay.com, or search for a local consignment shop.

 If the vacuum still works, please consider donating it.
 If the vacuum cannot be fixed, recycle it with electronics at the Alpha Ridge Landfill or visit GoVacuum.com to learn about a recycling/payment program.